 - Day 7: Explore El Perito Moreno Glacier

 Two things you can always count on: steak tastes better with a glass of Argentinean malbec wine, and El Perito Moreno Glacier won’t shrink anytime soon.
 That’s right, despite climate change speeding up the melting of most glaciers, El Perito Moreno remains inexplicably strong.
-Today is all about hiking this resilient glacial king, so be ready for a day of glacier chasing.
+Today is all about hiking this resilient glacial king.

 - Trek one of the world’s most beautiful glaciers with expert guides.